GRB 221009A: Spectral signatures based on ALPs candidates

 \section{Spectral signatures from ALPs}

-ALPs are hypothetical particles that arise in theories beyond the standard model and are related to the Peccei-Quinn mechanism.
-This mechanism was proposed to solve the strong CP problem in Quantum Chromodynamics (QCD) and involves the breaking of a symmetry (PQ symmetry) that generates a particle called the Axion.
+ALPs are hypothetical particles that arise in theories beyond the standard model and are related to the Peccei-Quinn mechanism \citep{1977PhRvL..38.1440P}.
+This mechanism was proposed to solve the strong CP problem in Quantum Chromodynamics (QCD) and involves the breaking of a symmetry (PQ symmetry) that generates a particle called the Axion \citep{PhysRevLett.40.223,PhysRevLett.40.279,PhysRevLett.43.103}.
+Thus, ALPs are an extension of the concept of Axion that does not requires to solve the strong CP problem and are considered as candidates for cold dark matter (see \cite{IRASTORZA201889} for a review).
 The Lagrangian of ALPs is given by

 where $a$ is the ALP field , $m_{a}$ is the ALP mass , $F_{\mu \nu}$ is the Faraday Tensor and $\tilde{F}^{\mu \nu}$ is its dual.
 ALPs are of special interest because they are coupled to electromagnetism, which allows for oscillations between photons and ALPs under the influence of source, galactic, and intergalactic magnetic fields.
 The coupling is expressed as: